Photosynthesis

 Overview

 Photosynthesis is a set of processes that plants, algae, and some bacteria use to convert light energy into chemical energy stored within organic compounds.
 The most common type—oxygenic photosynthesis—consumes carbon dioxide and water to produce oxygen and sugars such as glucose, the primary source of energy in cells.
-Photosynthesis has produced almost all of Earth's atmospheric oxygen, helps regulate the planet's carbon cycle, and supplies the energy that underlies most food chains across the planet.
+Photosynthesis has produced almost all of Earth's atmospheric oxygen, helps regulate the planet's carbon cycle, and supplies the energy that underlies most food chains.

 1440 Findings